samuelhar/muselist/README.md

   All project process documents are in the "documentation" folder.
   UI and form field testing are combined into the one spreadsheet, separted by "click" vs actual value input.
+  The documented schemas in documentation folder are not those used in production because they cannot be compiled with comments.